SameaSaeed/TimeSeries/Readme.md

    Use Cases:

-   Financial time series with complex patterns, weather forecasting, healthcare data analysis, and other scenarios where traditional methods may not be sufficient, according to Alibaba Cloud.
+   Financial time series with complex patterns, weather forecasting, healthcare data analysis, and other scenarios where traditional methods may not be sufficient.